 The straight line is godless

-But the museum covers more than just his paintings, with sections devoted to, for example, his stamp, flag and number plate designs, as well as his architecture.
+But the museum covers more than just the artist’s prints and paintings, with parts devoted to, for example, book covers or architecture.

-You also find small bonuses interspersed among the works of art and architecture, such as Hundertwasser quotes and displays illustrating his philosophies on life (such as “the plant as water purification facility”).
+You also find small bonuses interspersed among the c.170 works, such as Hundertwasser quotes and wall text espousing his philosophies on life.

 Highlights

-The whole museum serves as a treasure trove for fans of Hundertwasser’s work, but a few exhibits left a particularly lasting impression on me.
+The whole museum offers a breath of fresh air in the tristesse and superficiality of the modern media-driven world, and serves as a treasure trove for fans of Hundertwasser’s work.
+But a few exhibits left a particularly lasting impression on me.
 For example:

 - A display cabinet with gorgeous embossed Hundertwasser book covers